-Notes to the Financial Statements for the Period from 28 May 2018 to 26 May 2019 (continued)
+Notes-to the Financial Statements for the Period from 28 May 2018 to 26 May 2019 (continued)

-lliwbood
+Goodwill

-Goodwill arises on the acquisition of subsidiaries and represents the excess of the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquired over the fair value of the identifiable net assets acquired.
-If the total of consideration transferred, non-controlling interest over the fair value of the identifiable net assets acquired at fair value is less than the fair value of the net assets of the subsidiary recognised and previously held interest measured at fair value is less than the fair value of the net assets of the subsidiary acquired, in the case of a bargain purchase, the difference is recognised directly in the profit or loss.
+Goodwill arises on the acquisition of subsidiarles and represents the excess of the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquisition-date fair value of any previous equity interest in the acquiree over the fair value of the identifiable net assets acquired.
+If the total of consideration transferred, non-controlling interest recognised and previously held interest measured at fair value is less than the fair value of the net assets of the subsidiary acquired, in the case of a bargain purchase, the difference is recognised directly in the profit or loss.

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash generating units ("CGUs"), or groups of CGUs, that are expected to benefit from the synergies of the combination.
 Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.

-Goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
+Goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
 The carrying value of the CGU containing the goodwill is compared to the recoverable amount, which is the higher of value in use and the fair value less costs of disposal.
 Any impairment is recognised immediately as an expense and is not subsequently reversed.

+Brand name: